JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 Effectively this means that if your application uses multiple data stores, you will need to generate migration scripts separately for each of them, specifying corresponding persistence units.

 To configure a new persistence unit, click on the plus button in the JPA Structure tab and choose "Persistence Unit".
-In the opened window, you can define the persistence unit name, the default DB connection and select required entities.
+In the opened window, you can define the persistence unit name, the default DB connection and select the required entities.
 For entity selection, there are two possibilities that you can combine:

 - You can scan the needed package, and all entities located in it will be added automatically
 - You can manually select entities from the project